suryachereddy/CS50all/README.md

-# Project 0
+# Project 1

-Web Programming with Python and JavaScript
+This project is made for the Harvard C50's Web Programming with Python and JavaScript course from edx.org

-This website has 4 pages: Index, Mission, Info and Contact.